GreptimeTeam/docs/docs/developer-guide/how-to/how-to-write-sdk.md

 of [Apache Arrow Flight](https://arrow.apache.org/docs/format/Flight.html).
 If you want to write a gRPC SDK for GreptimeDB in a programming language you are familiar with, please read on!

-> Currently, the gRPC SDK is written in Java, and you can find more details [here](/reference/sdk/java.md).
+> Currently, the gRPC SDK is written in Java and Go, and you can find more details about [Java](/reference/sdk/java.md).

 ## `GreptimeDatabase` Service